 Last year when the National Park Service raised the price of the senior citizen lifetime pass from $10 to $80 we’re assuming there must have been a loud outcry.
 Jim DuFresne, the main contributor to MichiganTrailMaps.com, missed being able to purchase the “cheap” pass by a couple of weeks.
-Was his angry?
+Was he angry?
 Hardy.
-He writes in our latest Trail Talk blog that at $80 the new pass is still one of the best bargains around for any senior still hiking and exploring wilds of Michigan and the country.
+He writes in our latest Trail Talk blog that at $80 the new pass is still one of the best bargains around for any senior still hiking and exploring the wilds of Michigan and the country.

 As always our eshop is open 24/7 and is stocked with the best guidebooks to hiking Michigan, Sleeping Bear Dunes National Lakeshore, Porcupine Mountains Wilderness State Park and, of course, Isle Royale.